priiiyanshi/priiiyanshi/README.md

-- 👋 Hi, I’m Priyanshi Porwal, a Sophomore @BITS Pilani, Pilani campus.
+- 👋 Hi, I’m Priyanshi Porwal, undergrad @BITS Pilani, Pilani campus.
 - 👀 I’m interested in coding, chess and animes.
 - 🌱 I’m currently learning DSA and frontend web development.
 - 💞️ I’m looking to collaborate on projects in the field of frontend web development